b4stet/forensic_as_code/readme.md

 ## Why
 These notebooks are a set of write-ups mining data with Pandas to solve a forensic analysis.
 There are plenty of software around to do it (Autopsy, TimeSketch, X-Ways Forensics, Excel sheets, ELK, ...), so why bother with something different ?
-In my journey as a forensic analyst, I observed some facts:
+In my journey as a forensic analyst, I came to some observations:
-- We often need to collaborate and split the work between coworkers, and it's difficult to converge to common phrasing or similar details level of notes, hence difficult to continue the work of someone else
+- We often need to collaborate and split the work between coworkers, and it's difficult to converge to similar details level of notes, hence difficult to continue the work of someone else
-- Even if we manage to centralize our notes, it's difficult to interrupt our analysis, copy our notes, check the others, pursue our analysis
+- Even if we manage to centralize our notes, we often interrupt our analysis to copy our notes, check the others, then pursue our analysis
 - Analysis is often dispatched in multiple storages (analysing the data in one, building the timeline in another, keeping notes of everybody in yet another one, ...)
-- Any software with a graphical interface have limitations, especially regarding filtering and adding some information on the go
+- Software with a graphical interface have limitations, especially regarding filtering and adding some information on the go
 - It's difficult to keep a global overview, to visualize a case and keep track of the grey areas while we progress
 - Building a consistent and comprehensive timeline is difficult